-The diverse ways in which pro-speech gestures can trigger presuppositions puts new constraints on presupposition theory.
-While our observations do not preclude the possibility that some presuppositions may have to be encoded in the lexical entries of spoken words, it suggests that speakers also have access to a 'triggering algorithm' that productively applies to gestures, including ones that they might never have seen before.
-The challenge for future research will be to specify what this algorithm is, and to determine whether, once it is in place, one still needs to encode presuppositions lexically for spoken words: it could be that 'iconic presuppositions' are triggered in a way that does not extend to spoken words, or that a natural algorithm can cover both cases in one fell swoop.
+The existence of pervasive mechanisms of presupposition generation with pro-speech gestures puts new constraints on presupposition theory.
+While our observations do not preclude the possibility that some presuppositions may be encoded in the lexical entries of spoken words, it suggests that speakers also have access to a 'triggering algorithm' that productively applies to gestures, including ones that they might never have seen before.
+The challenge for future research will be to specify what this algorithm is, and to determine whether, once it is in place, one still needs to encode some presuppositions in the lexical entries of spoken words: it could be that 'iconic presuppositions' are triggered in a way that does not extend to spoken words, or that a natural algorithm can cover both cases in one fell swoop.26